obytes/ob-dj-feature-flags/README.md

 Integrating feature flags into your client apps allows you to control the behavior and enable/disable specific features dynamically.
 To leverage feature flags in your client app, follow these simple steps:

-1. At the startup time of your client app make a GET request to the feature flags endpoint of your backend API (`/flags/` by default).
+1. Make a GET request to the feature flags endpoint of your backend API (preferably at startup) `ob-dj-feature-flags/` (check step 3 of Setup & Installation section).
 2. The endpoint will provide a JSON response containing the list of feature flags along with their statuses.
-3. Store the feature flags and their statuses in your client app.
+3. Store the feature flags and their statuses somewhere in your client app.
 4. Use the feature flags to control the behavior of your client app (you can create a wrapper function or a custom hook to simplify this process).

 ## Skipping Feature Flags During Tests